BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 Applications can take a variety of approaches to set up and communicate silent payment wallets.
 Features such as reusable address or sender-id could be introduced and explained to users during the setup process.
 Some wallets may use unique or significant locations (mobile widget, custom app logos, watch faces) to house this static address for easy retrieval, and may highlight the same during setup.

+Silent payment wallets may or may not be set up as [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and/or [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) HD wallets, since the protocol does not require these.
+The wallet setup flow can be very different for wallets using vs. not using the standards.
+The Bitcoin Core Qt application is a prime example of this a wallet not following these standards, and it involves wallet backup files.
+This is a great fit for silent payments, as we will see in Backup and Recovery section.

-Since the BIP-352 introduces a new model & primitives (such as spend key, scan key), the setup process might be a good opportunity to introduce some of these as needed without overloading the user.
+Since silent payments introduce a new model & primitives (such as spend key, scan key), the setup process might be a good opportunity to introduce some of these as needed without overloading the user.

 {% include image-gallery.html pages = page.images_sp-onboarding %}